giliheriawan/slate/source/includes/V2/EN/_V2_EN_2-3_cvs.md

 # Convenience Store

-NICEPay offer **Convenience Store (CVS)** as Payment Method.
-Notification will be send on real time when customer completed the payment.<br>
+NICEPay offers Convenience Store as a Payment Method.
+Notification will be sent real-time when customer has completed the payment.<br>

 Supported CVS by NICEPay:
 <ol type="1">
   <li>Alfamart